The Gut and Brain Connection

 Does gut health affect our brain health?

 The gut microbiome produces about 90% of serotonin (8).
-That is why there is a correlation between gut and mental disorders such as anxiety, depression, and other mental health illnesses. ( 9) Research shows that there is a link between what we put in our bodies and the health of our minds.
+That is why there is a correlation between gut and mental disorders such as anxiety, depression, and other mental health illnesses. ( 9) Research shows a link between what we put in our bodies and the health of our minds.
 Hence, healthy food for your gut equals a healthy brain, plain and simple.

 References